cdli-gh/cdli-gh.github.io/index.md

 - [CDLI Docs](http://cdli-gh.github.io/cdli_introduction.html)

 ### MTAAC research process
-This section discusses the MTAAC research process in detail, explaining design decisions, technology choices and our processing workflow.
+This section discusses the MTAAC research process in detail, explaining design decisions, technology choices, and our processing workflow.

 ### MTAAC User guides and tutorials
-This section provides users with guides to use the technology and data produced through the project.
+This section provides users with guides to using the technology and data produced by the project.

 ### CDLI Docs
-the CDLI docs give specific information on how the CDLI software is design, how it works and how to exploit it fully.
+the CDLI docs give specific information on how the CDLI software is designed, how it works, and how to exploit it fully.